 - Speak with a Valley family.
 Valley families love to talk about their school and community experience.
 During The Valley School tour, you will be given a Valley ambassador brochure.
 This contains Valley family members who have volunteered to talk with you about their experience.
 We highly recommend that applicant families utilize this resource to get first hand knowledge of our school and community.

 - Valley Open House.
 The Valley School Open House is an event that will allow you to learn more about our exceptional academic program.
 Head of School Alan Braun, Director of Teaching and Learning Alice Baggett, as well as several other Valley Faculty, will host and speak about the unique details of our educational program.
-The registration link for this event can be found in the online application system, or check back on this page.
+The registration link for this event can be found in the online application system, or click here.
 Contact Lora Kolmer, Director of Admissions and Community Relations at [email protected] if you have questions about this event.

 - Child video assessments and Valley playground visit.
 To help us get to know your student, we will ask you to videotape your child completing several tasks.
 This will allow us to see the skill level of applicants, and help build a well-rounded class for the upcoming school year.
 You'll find this final step in the online application system and is called the Virtual Child Assessment.

 Children most appropriate for our learning program will turn 4 years old by September 1 to apply for our Pre-K room, and 5 years old by September 1 to apply for our Kindergarten.
 Children with a birthday close to the date cutoff may be considered during the admission process.
 Contact Lora Kolmer ([email protected]) to explore this option.

 Questions?
 Contact Lora Kolmer, Director of Admissions and Community Relations [email protected] for more information.